 - Style: Mid-century Modern

-If you commute down Central Expressway or the DART Light Rail, you’ve no doubt seen this blue-green 50s contraption on your way to work just south of Lovers Lane, and are probably wondering why the heck am I featuring it on this blog.
+If you commute down Central Expressway or the DART Light Rail, you’ve no doubt seen this blue-green 50s contraption.
+You’re probably wondering why the heck am I featuring this edifice just south of Lovers Lane on this blog.

 I used to regard the Meadows Building as an ugly eyesore, but then one day, while reading an e-book about the history of DFW’s freeway construction, I discovered an interesting fact about this building.
-It was the first major office building constructed outside of downtown, and having been built adjacent to the then-new Central Expressway, represented the first foray into suburban development alongside the region’s planned freeways (at the time, the northern city limit of Dallas was roughly Lovers Lane).
+It was the first major office building constructed outside of downtown.
+With its location adjacent to the then-new Central Expressway, it represented the first foray into suburban development alongside the region’s planned freeways.
+(At the time, Lovers Lane roughly marked the northern city limits of Dallas.)

-Given the abject contempt with which Mid-Century Modern design is held today, it’s unclear how long the Meadows Building will survive the wrecking ball, especially since it is now one of the most prime real estate locations in the city, across the freeway from SMU, in reasonably close proximity to downtown, and directly connected to DART’s Lovers Lane light rail station.
+Given the abject contempt with which Mid-Century Modern design is held today, it’s unclear how long the Meadows Building will survive the wrecking ball.
+Especially since it is now one of the most prime real estate locations in the city.
+The building sits across the freeway from SMU, in reasonably close proximity to downtown, and directly connected to DART’s Lovers Lane light rail station.
 Nothing is imminent, but if you appreciate modern design, check it out while you can.